 The entirely seamless, non-slip comfort band – the result of Richard Mille’s engineers researching into the lightness, support, and sensation transmission of sports shoes – offers reinforced elasticity and perfectly fits the contours of each athlete’s individual wrist thanks to its special weave, which requires no closure or buckle.
 Titanium reinforcement inserts are placed where the strap joins the case, ensuring longevity.

 Sydney McLaughlin joined TAG Heuer as an ambassador earlier this year.
 She is the current world record holder in women’s 400-meter hurdles.

-Tokyo 2020 marks her second appearance at the Olympics after Rio in 2016, where she is competing in the 400-meter hurdles event wearing a TAG Heuer Aquaracer – though a different model than tennis player Naomi Osaka chose to wear during competition.
-This elegant champion has decided to don an example with a diamond-set bezel – which you can watch out for early in the coming week when the track-and-field events move into their final stages.
+Tokyo 2020 marked her second appearance at the Olympics after Rio in 2016, where she competed in the 400-meter hurdles event wearing a TAG Heuer Aquaracer – though a different model than tennis player Naomi Osaka chose to wear during competition.
+This elegant champion has decided to don an example with a diamond-set bezel during the track-and-field events.